Campaign Practices

 What form is filed and when?

-A PRE-ELECTION REPORT is due no later than 15 days prior to each election which covers from the last report (if any) through 20 days prior to the election.
+A Pre-Election report must be filed by all candidates no later than 15 days prior to each election.
 This report is required from all candidates whether there has been any financial campaign activity or not.
+This report may not be filed earlier than 20 days before the election.

-All candidates,committees and ballot measure committees must file a quarterly report covering from the last report through the end of the calendar quarter
+All candidates with contributions on hand must file a quarterly report covering from the last report through the end of the calendar quarter:

-The quarterly report is required of all candidates and committees once they have begun to file, whether there has been any financial activity or not.
+The quarterly report is required of all candidates once they have begun to file, whether there has been any financial activity or not.

 Candidates may not accept more than the following amounts from individuals during an election cycle: